TiarkRompf/reachability/base/README.md

     Self-->Full
 ```

-> Note: We have been experimenting with a propositional set implementation on some versions for more powerful automation.
+> Note: We are shifting to a propositional set implementation on some versions for more powerful automation.
 The * versions in the diagram above indicate versions with propositional set implementation.

 ## Acknowledgements